tsgates/arch-wiki-markdown/wiki/Emacs.md

 This is because terminals are more limited than Xorg.
 Some terminals may handle more bindings than other, though.
 Two solutions:

--   either use the GTK version
+-   either use the graphical version,
 -   or change the binding to a supported one.

 Example: